 Clear separation means that errors are mostly localized to the service that the developer is working on.
 So, you can assign a junior developer to a less critical service so that way if she or he brings down that service, the remainder of the application is not affected.

 Less coupling also makes scaling easier since each service can be deployed separately.
+It also helps to eliminate one team having to wait on another team to finish up work that another team may be dependent on.

 Deciding to split off a piece of your application into a microservice is no easy task.
 It’s often much easier to refactor it into a separate module within the overall monolith rather than splitting it out.